wiseman-timelord/TimeBars/README.md

 ##
 ### Usage
 Usage Guide for TimeBars:
-1. Run the Batch launcher "TimeBars.Bat" to run the program.
+1. Run the Batch launcher "TimeBars.Bat" to run the program (ensure to run as Administrator for Shutdown feature).
 2. Enter the number corresponding to your desired timer duration (1-7) or 'X' to exit.
 3. Monitor the real-time progress through the displayed progress bar and time information.
 4. Listen for the audible alert and observe the "Timer Over!" message, then choose 'R' to repeat, 'M' for the main menu, or 'X' to exit.

 ### Notation
 - Use a "Target" field entry like this `cmd.exe /c "DRIVE:\**ParentFolders**\TimeBars\TimeBars.Bat"` in your shortcut if you want to put it on the taskbar for easy access.